tinacms/tina.io/content/docs/getting-started/edit-content.md

 next: /docs/getting-started/backends
 ---

 The purpose of a CMS is to allow editors to change content.
-[Forms](/docs/plugins/forms) are a fundamental part of this — providing the editing interface to edit data.
+[Forms](/docs/plugins/forms) are a fundamental part of this as they define the editing interface for your content.
 In this step, we will **create and register a form to edit data** rendered on this page.

 ## Create & Register a Form